Echecorneliusjr001/Soccer---UCL-Analysis/README.md

   Here's an exploratory data analysis with some questions to answer, the analysis includes the following key aspects:

 - Identify the player with the highest number of goals.
-- Identify the player with the highest number of appearances in a season and the history of the Champions League.
+- Identify the player with the highest number of appearances in a season and in the history of the Champions League.
 - Identify the top 10 Coaches with the highest number of appearances.
 - Explore the countries with the highest number of titles in the history of the Champions League.
 - Identify the top 10 players by most goals.